You are viewing this course for 2021-22 entry. 2022-23 entry is also available.

 Faculty of Social Sciences

-You can apply to do a project-based dissertation, working with an external organisation.
+You can apply to do a company-based dissertation, working with an external organisation.
 Recent projects include researching the international student market in the UK for an immigration consultancy.

 Accredited by the Association of MBAs and the Chartered Management Institute

 This module introduces the subject of Marketing and seeks to place marketing and consumption practices in their political, economic, technological, social and cultural context.15 credits

 This unit introduces key theories of Stategic Management of business organisations; those concerned with strategy design and development, techniques and frameworks for crafting strategic options, competitive challenges of a global market environment, implementation of strategy and change.
 This theoretical understanding will then be illustrated and examined by reference to the way particular companies in contrasting industries have designed and executed their strategies.Particular attention will be devoted to expose students to many facets of strategy formulation/analysis and strategy implementation issues.15 credits

 This module provides students with an understanding of international marketing issues.
 It will prepare students for the challenge of global marketing and enable them to have sufficient knowledge to undertake international related work duties if needed in their careers.15 credits

 This module introduces the main features of European economic integration most relevant to business, including the Single Currency.
 It sets out the main characteristics of the different national economic systems of the main countries of Europe ¿ Germany, Britain, France and Italy.
 It explains the challenges the `transition¿ (ex-communist) economies of Central and Eastern Europe have faced, and the way these economies are changing.
 It seeks to draw lessons from the European experience for economic integration in other regions of the world.15 credits